gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 I didn't try making a tool with this particular API, but I don't think it would be impossible to do.
 Invoking a generator like that can be done by the build system automatically, making the integration of legacy code and C code seamless.

+This script won't magically make every code modular, but can greatly help the current situation and make the transition easier.

 ## Config Macros

 Config macros are a common pattern in some libraries.
 We use it to enable or disable some features of a library by defining a macro before including it.
 Consider this code: